arskom/spyne/doc/source/reference/model.rst

 Models
 ======

-In rpclib, models are used to mark how a certain message fragment will be converted to and from its native python format.
+In spyne, models are used to mark how a certain message fragment will be converted to and from its native python format.
 It also holds validation information, and holds actually THE information interface document standards like WSDL are designed to exposed.

-Rpclib's has built-in support most common data types and provides an API to those who'd like to implement their own.
+Spyne's has built-in support most common data types and provides an API to those who'd like to implement their own.

 Base Classes
 ------------

-.. automodule:: rpclib.model
+.. automodule:: spyne.model
    :members:
    :show-inheritance:

-.. automodule:: rpclib.model._base
+.. automodule:: spyne.model._base
    :members:
    :show-inheritance:

 Binary
 ------

-.. automodule:: rpclib.model.binary
+.. automodule:: spyne.model.binary
    :members:
    :show-inheritance:

 Complex
 -------

-.. automodule:: rpclib.model.complex
+.. automodule:: spyne.model.complex
    :members:
    :show-inheritance:

 Enum
 ----

-.. automodule:: rpclib.model.enum
+.. automodule:: spyne.model.enum
    :members:
    :show-inheritance:

 Fault
 -----

-.. automodule:: rpclib.model.fault
+.. automodule:: spyne.model.fault
    :members:
    :show-inheritance:

 Primitives
 ----------

-.. automodule:: rpclib.model.primitive
+.. automodule:: spyne.model.primitive
    :members:
    :show-inheritance:
    :inherited-members: